-★ Recommended: Regents or AP American History and/or teacher recommendation
+★ Recommended: Social Studies teacher recommendation

 The course work is rigorous, with high expectations regarding student commitment and motivation.
 Students who have a history of attendance issues are discouraged from registering for this course.
 Students will be required to master psychology concepts and vocabulary terms.
-Course work includes outside reading from the college level textbook, upper- level writing, and projects with deadlines, which will count as test grades.
-Enrichment activities include guest speakers, CollegeBoard debates, videos and presentations.
+Coursework includes outside reading from the college level textbook, upper-level writing, and projects with deadlines, which will count as test grades.
+Enrichment activities include guest speakers, debates, videos and presentations.
 Students will also be given the opportunity to earn college credit in May with the AP exam.